How To Get On Spotify Playlists (2023)

 It is not a secret that the most effective way to increase the number of streams of your songs is to get them on playlists.

-Playlists are often what people hear when they go running, when they sit in a cafe, or even when they shop at their local supermarket.
+Playlists are often what people hear when they go running, when they sit in a café, or even when they shop at their local supermarket.

 Spotify has its own editorial playlists, often considered the most authoritative ones.
-A team of human editors puts together these playlists making sure that every song included fits the overall mood, genre, or theme.
+A team of human editors puts together these playlists, making sure that every song included fits the overall mood, genre, or theme.

-The platform also creates algorithmic playlists, produced not by humans but by algorithms.
+The platform also creates algorithmic playlists produced not by humans but by algorithms.
 These playlists are highly considered by users, especially because they are tailor-made for them.

 If you manage to place one or more of your songs on a playlist featuring artists, styles, and genres similar to your own, you might get to potential new fans for free.
+This is the theoretical premise, which works extremely well.
+To go from theory to practice, however, is a bit more difficult than it seems.

-You are competing with countless other artists, from every corner of the world, to place your song on the right playlist.
+First of all, the competition is crazy.
+You are competing with countless other artists from every corner of the world to place your song on the right playlist.

-Another problem is that you have absolutely no control over the algorithm Spotify uses for its personalized playlists, you can only try to influence some of the factors that can help you get recognized.
+Another problem is that you have absolutely no control over the algorithm Spotify uses for its personalized playlists; you can only try to influence some of the factors that can help you get recognized.

 However, there are a few ways you can employ to increase your chances of getting your music on the right playlist.